gluwa/ccnext-testnet-bridge-examples/hello-bridge/README.md

 Now that we've burnt funds on Sepolia, we can use that transaction to request a mint in our USC contract, this also includes generating the proof for the Oracle using the Creditcoin proof generator library.

-All these steps are condensed in the `submit_query` script, which is run like this:
+All these steps are condensed in the `submit_query` script, which is run as follows:

 ```sh
 yarn submit_query                                      \